History of the foreign policy of the United States: Jeffersonian Era: 1801–1829

-Thomas Jefferson envisioned America as the force behind a great "Empire of Liberty", that would promote republicanism and counter the imperialism of Great Britain.
-The Louisiana Purchase of 1803, made by Jefferson in a $15 million deal with Napoleon Bonaparte, doubled the size of the growing nation by adding a huge swath of territory west of the Mississippi River, opening up millions of new farm sites for the yeomen farmers idealized by Jeffersonian Democracy.
+Thomas Jefferson envisioned America as the force behind a great "Empire of Liberty", that would promote republicanism and counter British influence in North America.
+The Louisiana Purchase of 1803, made by Jefferson in a $15 million deal with Napoleon, doubled the size of the growing nation by adding a huge swath of territory west of the Mississippi River, opening up millions of new farm sites for the yeomen farmers idealized by Jeffersonian democracy.

 President Jefferson planned the Embargo Act of 1807 to force Europe to comply.
 It forbade trade with both France and Britain, but they did not bend.
-Furthermore, Federalists denounced his policy as partisandhip in favor of agrarian interests instead of commercial interests.
-It was highly unpopular in New England, which began smuggling operations, and proved ineffective in stopping bad treatment from British warships.
+Furthermore, Federalists denounced his policy as partisanship in favor of agrarian interests instead of commercial interests.
+It was highly unpopular in New England, which began smuggling operations, and proved ineffective in stopping seizures of American merchantmen by British warships.

 War of 1812

-The Jeffersonians deeply distrusted the British in the first place, but the British shut down most American trade with France, and impressed into the Royal Navy about 6000 sailors on American ships who claimed American citizenship.
-American honor was humiliated by the British attack on the American warship Chesapeake in 1807.

-In the west, Indians supported and armed by Britain used ambushes and raids to kill settlers, thus delaying the expansion of frontier settlements into the Midwest (Ohio, Indiana, and Michigan, especially).
+The Jeffersonians deeply distrusted the British in the first place, but this was exacerbated by the Royal Navy closing U.S. trade with France and impressing about 6,000 alleged British deserters from American ships.
+The American public felt humiliated by the British attack on the American warship Chesapeake in 1807.
+In the west, British-allied Indians attacked American colonizers, thus frustrating the encroachment of U.S. frontier settlements into the Midwest (Ohio, Indiana, and Michigan, especially).

 In 1812 diplomacy had broken down and the U.S. declared war on Britain.
 The War of 1812 was marked by very bad planning and military fiascoes on both sides.
 It ended with the Treaty of Ghent in 1815.
 Militarily it was a stalemate as both sides failed in their invasion attempts, but the Royal Navy blockaded the coastline and shut down American trade (except for smuggling supplies into British Canada).
-However the British achieved their main goal of defeating Napoleon, while the American armies defeated the Indian alliance that the British had supported, ending the British war goal of establishing a pro-British Indian boundary nation in the Midwest and giving them territorial advantage over the U.S. The British stopped impressing American sailors and trade with France (now an ally of Britain) resumed, so the causes of the war had been cleared away.
-Especially after the great American victory at the Battle of New Orleans, Americans felt proud and triumphant for having won their "second war of independence."
+However the British achieved their main goal of defeating Napoleon, while the American armies defeated the Indian alliance that the British had supported, ending the British war goal of establishing a pro-British Indian boundary nation in the Midwest and giving them territorial advantage over the U.S. The British stopped impressing sailors on American ships and trade with France (now an ally of Britain) resumed, so the causes of the war had been cleared away.
+Especially after the American victory at the Battle of New Orleans, Americans felt proud and triumphant for having won their "second war of independence".
 Successful generals Andrew Jackson and William Henry Harrison became political heroes as well.
-After 1815 tensions de-escalated along the U.S.-Canada border, with peaceful trade and generally good relations.
+After 1815 tensions de-escalated along the U.S.–Canada border, with peaceful trade and generally good relations.
 Boundary disputes were settled amicably.
-Both the U.S. and Canada saw a surge in nationalism and national pride after 1815, with the U.S. moving toward greater democracy and the British postponing democracy in Canada.
+Both the U.S. and Canada saw a surge in nationalism and national pride after 1815.

-After 1780 The United States opened relations with North African countries, and with the Ottoman Empire.
+After 1780, the United States opened relations with North African countries, and with the Ottoman Empire.